Superconvergent Non-Polynomial Approximations: Implementing Superconvergent WENO-RBF Schemes

 Once a method for each cell has been selected, the algorithm then applies the corresponding reconstruction technique.
-As discussed in the previous section, cells deemed smooth use a four-point fixed stencil RBF interpolant; regions characterized as ``non-smooth" apply the RBF-WENO algorithm, which proceeds as follows:
+The basic steps in the algorithm for the WENO-RBF3 and WENO-RBF4 methods are exactly the same, so we will only present a summary for WENO-RBF4.
+As discussed in the previous section, cells deemed smooth use a four-point fixed stencil RBF interpolant; regions characterized as ``non-smooth" apply the WENO-RBF algorithm, which proceeds as follows:

 \begin{enumerate} \item Using \eqref{eq:rbf_loc}, form the local approximations $u^{(k)}_{j+1/2}$ on each of the two-point substencils $S_k:=\{x_{j+k-1},x_{j+k}\}$, with $k = 0,1,2$:

 The coefficients $c_{\ell}^k$, where $\ell=0,1$ and $k=0,1,2,$ are defined with the local shape parameter for the RBF $\phi(x)=\exp(-\lambda_L^2 x^2)$ obtained from \eqref{lam:local}: